flippyhead/admiral-opsworks/README.md

 ## Usage

-On your command line type:
+To see a list of available commands, on the command line enter:

     $ admiral ow help

-To see a list of available commands.
 Make sure your bundle bin is in your PATH.

 The following commands are available: